If you volunteer at STSFT, there are lots of different roles you can do.

 This includes helping patients contact their loved ones.
 You might also spend time with them if they are feeling concerned or upset.

-You can find out more by downloading the job description by clicking here.
+You can find out more by downloading the job description by clicking this link: Emergency Department volunteer role description.

 You will help with welcoming patients, relatives, carers and visitors to Haven Court.